Application Guidelines (FAQs)

 5. Benefit from Wild Gift Fellowship

-- Will the trek contribute to your growth?
+- Will the Wilderness Trek and Synergy Trip contribute to your growth?

 - Will mentoring contribute to your growth?